Pulp capping: Zinc oxide eugenol

-Zinc Oxide Eugenol (ZOE) is a commonly used material in dentistry.
+Zinc oxide eugenol (ZOE) is a commonly used material in dentistry.
 The use of ZOE as a pulp capping material remains controversial.
-This is due to Eugenol, being cytotoxic to the pulp are present in large quantity in this formulation.
-Also due to its nature of non-adhesive, it leads to poor coronal seal hence increases micro-leakage.
-Studies have demonstrated unfavourable results for ZOE when compared to calcium hydroxide as a direct pulp capping material as it causes pulpal necrosis.
+This is due to eugenol, being cytotoxic to the pulp, being present in large quantities in this formulation.
+Also due to its nature of non-adhesive, it leads to poor coronal seal hence increasing micro-leakage.
+Studies have demonstrated unfavourable results for ZOE when compared to calcium hydroxide as a direct pulp-capping material as it causes pulpal necrosis.

-Glass and resin modified glass ionomer
+Glass and resin-modified glass ionomer

-Both Glass Ionomer (GI) and Resin Modified Glass Ionomer (RMGIC) has been widely used as a lining or base material for deep cavities where pulp is in close proximity.
-This is due to its superior properties of good biocompatibility and adhesive nature, providing coronal seal to prevent bacteria infiltration.
+Both glass ionomer (GI) and resin-modified glass ionomer (RMGIC) have been widely used as a lining or base material for deep cavities where pulp is in close proximity.
+This is due to their superior properties of good biocompatibility and adhesive nature, providing coronal seal to prevent bacteria infiltration.
 However, they are not a material of choice for direct pulp capping.
-When the use of RMGIC and calcium hydroxide has been studied as direct pulp capping agents, RMGIC has demonstrated increase in chronic inflammation in pulpal tissues and lack of reparative dentine bridge formation.
+When the use of RMGIC and calcium hydroxide has been studied as direct pulp-capping agents, RMGIC has demonstrated increase in chronic inflammation in pulpal tissues and lack of reparative dentin bridge formation.

 Adhesive system

-Materials that fall under this category include 4-META-MMA-TBB adhesives and hybridizing dentine bonding agents.
+Materials that fall under this category include 4-META-MMA-TBB adhesives and hybridizing dentin bonding agents.
 The idea of using adhesive materials for direct pulp capping has been explored two decades ago.
 Studies have demonstrated that it encourages bleeding due to its vasodilating properties hence impairing polymerisation of the material, affecting its ability to provide a coronal seal when used as a pulp capping agent.
-In addition, the material triggers chronic inflammation even without the presence of bacteria makes it an unfavourable condition for pulp healing to take place.
+In addition, the material triggers chronic inflammation even without the presence of bacteria, making it an unfavourable condition for pulp healing to take place.
 Most importantly, its toxicity to human pulp cells once again makes it an unacceptable material of choice.